Questions and Answers on the Individual Shared Responsibility Provision

 In many cases, yes, but it depends upon the exemption.
-If you are exempt because you are incarcerated or because you are not lawfully present in the United States, you are not eligible to enroll in a qualified health plan through the Marketplace and therefore cannot claim a premium tax credit.
+If you are exempt because you are incarcerated or because you are not lawfully present in the United States, you are not eligible to enroll in a qualified health plan through the Marketplace and therefore cannot claim a premium tax credit for your own coverage.
 However, individuals with other types of exemptions may obtain coverage through the Marketplace and claim a premium tax credit if they otherwise qualify for the credit.

 The individual shared responsibility provision went into effect for 2014.
-You will not have to account for coverage or exemptions or to make any payments until you file your 2014 federal income tax return in 2015.
-Information will be made available later about how the income tax return will take account of coverage and exemptions.
-Insurers will be required to provide everyone that they cover each year with information that will help them demonstrate they had coverage during the calendar year.
+You will not have to account for coverage or coverage exemptions or make a payment until you file your 2014 federal income tax return in 2015.
+Beginning with the 2015 calendar year, insurers and other coverage providers will be required to provide certain information to everyone they cover during the year.
+This information will help individuals demonstrate they had coverage during the calendar year.
 Individuals are not likely to receive this information from their coverage providers for the 2014 calendar year.

-26. What happens if I do not have minimum essential coverage or an exemption, and I cannot afford to make the shared responsibility payment when filing my tax return?
+29. What happens if I owe an individual shared responsibility payment, but I cannot afford to make the payment when filing my tax return?